 The heart of the SEARCH Symposium is the poster presentation.
 Posters visually display the highlights of the research project and serve as a catalyst for conversation and questions as fellow students, faculty, and competition judges browse through the fair.
 Students accompany their posters to be available for these discussions and should anticipate a lively interchange about their work.

-Templates for posters can be downloaded here.
+Templates for posters can be downloaded here: 3x2 template, 4x3 template.
 Posters should be colorful, engaging, and clearly readable.
 Students should follow formatting standards of their respective academic discipline.
 Examples of previous student posters may be found on the university’s Foundry database.

 There are multiple ways to have posters printed.

 - Your faculty advisor may have an established connection to print these.
 Talk to your advisor first.

 - We will be working with a local printer to print posters.
 Posters and the printing fee would be submitted to Dr. Dean at email@example.com, Morrison 309, and she will send these to the printer.

 - You may want to make your own arrangements in conjunction with your faculty advisor's approval.

 Registration, papers, and posters are due - April 1, 2019 at 5 p.m.

 SEARCH Symposium poster presentation - Thursday, April 11, 2019 at 8 p.m.